 2. Kyocera Japanese Ceramic Kitchen Knife Set

-This Kyocera ceramic knife set review involves the 2 piece ceramic knife set of the Innovation Series.
+This Kyocera ceramic knife review looks at the 2 piece ceramic knife set of the Innovation Series.

 Handles: The black handles feature an Elastomer (rubber-like) soft feel and are ergonomically designed for comfort and control.

 Benefits: The knives are perfectly balanced.
 This, plus their lightness, means less fatigue from repetitive cutting tasks.
 The upper angled handle to blade interface of these knives will make cutting a breeze.

 Blades: The black zirconium blades crafted using Kyocera’s exclusive technology mean they have gone through isostatic pressing to increase the density and strength of the ceramic cutting blades.